Expertium/expertium.github.io/Benchmark.md

 Regarding the future of FSRS, we have been racking our brains, trying to come up with some way to improve it, and this mild improvement in FSRS-5 was the best we could do.
 FSRS-5 is the final version, there will be no major releases in the foreseeable future.

 Broadly speaking, machine learning algorithms are bound by the amount of computational power available, by the amount of data, and by the software.
 FSRS is not bound by computational power at all, its parameters can be optimized on an average home PC in a matter of seconds; training FSRS for 10x as long would only improve the metrics by 1-2%.
-FSRS is somewhat bound by data since most of users don't have hundreds of thousands of reviews.
-And it's almost entirely bound by software, aka theory of forgetting.
+FSRS is somewhat bound by data since most users don't have hundreds of thousands of reviews.
+And it's almost entirely bound by software, aka the theory of memory and forgetting.

 There are several ways to make FSRS more accurate, none of which are currently feasible:

-1. Consider the number of reviews done before a particular review + time of the day to estimate how fatigued the user was (perhaps some other factors could be taken into account when estimating fatigue as well).
+1. Consider the number of reviews done before a particular review and the time of day to estimate how fatigued the user was (perhaps some other factors could be taken into account when estimating fatigue as well).
 If someone is doing their first review at 4 PM, they are probably less fatigued than someone who is doing their 500th review at 4 AM, which affects retention.
 This is not possible with the way Anki currently works - FSRS cannot access datetime information - and would require major changes.

-2. Consider the content of the cards: text, sound and images.
+2. Consider the content of the cards: text, sound, and images.
 It would require adding another machine learning algorithm (or even several algorithms) just for text/audio/image recognition, and we wouldn't be able to train it since Dae (the main Anki dev) can't give us a dataset that has all of the content of cards.
 That is against Anki's privacy policy, only scheduling data is available publicly.

 3. Consider the interference from sibling cards.
 This could also be extended to "conceptual siblings" - cards that don't come from the same note, but test you on similar material.
-Again, not possible due to how Anki works: when the user is reviewing a particular card, FSRS (or any other algorithm) cannot access review history of any other card.
+Again, not possible due to how Anki works: when the user is reviewing a particular card, FSRS (or any other algorithm) cannot access the review history of any other card.
 So it cannot combine data from multiple cards.
 Even if it could, optimization would probably become a nightmare.

 All three of these combined could greatly increase the efficiency of spaced repetition.
 The third enhancement could be particularly effective if each pair of cards is assigned a "similarity score" (using some machine learning algorithm), though doing that naively would be computationally intractable - the number of pairs is proportional to the number of cards squared; for example, 10,000 cards have 49,995,000 pairs.
 Still, I would expect great improvements from an algorithm that doesn't treat cards as independent, and a review of card A increases not only the memory stability of card A but also the memory stability of card B, albeit to a lesser extent.

 **Anki is not designed for advanced spaced repetition algorithms.**
 There are about 20 different ways to get learning steps wrong, and having two arbitrary stages ("learning" and "review") isn't necessary to begin with. <br />
 Any algorithm, FSRS or otherwise, can only access interval lengths and grades, nothing else. <br />
-Datetime info is inaccessible when scheduling the next review. <br />
+Datetime information is inaccessible when scheduling the next review. <br />
-Info from other cards (other than the card that is being reviewed right now) is inaccessible when scheduling the next review. <br />
+Information from other cards (other than the card that is being reviewed right now) is inaccessible when scheduling the next review. <br />
 [There is no way to manually create connections between cards](https://faqs.ankiweb.net/linking-cards-together.html). <br />

 With all that in mind, I want to make several predictions: